research-triangle-ai/rock-paper-scissors/README.md

 # Rock Paper Scissors

-Play Rock Paper Scissors against an computer opponent, right inside your browser.
+Play Rock Paper Scissors against a computer opponent, right inside your browser.

 Using YOLOv10 in browser with onnxruntime-web and `wasm` backend.